iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - Not allowed (unless you truly have the required classification/approvals/evidence): “diagnosis”, “detects”, “treats”, “clinical risk”, “normal/abnormal”, urgent alerts
   - Define what changes trigger a mandatory re-assessment before release:
     - new outputs or new thresholds/labels (especially anything like “normal/abnormal”)
-    - new alerts, recommendations, or call-to-action that could change user behaviour
+    - new alerts, recommendations, or call-to-action that could change user behavior
     - new input data types (new sensors/device feeds/user-entered fields/uploads)
     - storage/sync changes for AI outputs (e.g., session-only → saved history)
     - UI/wording changes that strengthen the impression of medical capability